Rex Bell: Political career

 In 1944, Bell ran for the United States House of Representatives on the Republican ticket against Democrat Berkeley Bunker.
 The Nevada State Journal commented on November 1: "He has made friends where ever he appeared, but consensus is that the time is too short to overcome a handicap of not being so well known as his opponent".
 The election was held November 7, and Bell got 19,096 votes while Bunker received 36,648.

 Bell was the leader of the Nevada Republican Party and in 1948 was an alternate to the Republican National Convention.
 He was also active in the Nevada Chamber of Commerce and Boy Scouts.

 The ties Bell forged during those years helped him win the Lieutenant Governor's office in 1954.
 That election year, Charles H. Russell, the incumbent Republican governor, also won.
 In 1958, Democrat Grant Sawyer unseated Russell, but Bell won re-election as Lieutenant Governor (Bell and his Nevada state political position are mentioned in John D. MacDonald's 1960 novel The Only Girl in the Game).
-Bell died after giving a campaign speech on July 4, 1962, while running for governor, still in office, of a heart attack at the El Rancho Hotel and Casino in Las Vegas.
+Bell died after giving a campaign speech on July 4, 1962, while running for governor, still in office, of a heart attack at the Thunderbird in Las Vegas.